t-o-z/vagrant-ubuntu14.04/README.md

 This envirment is Ubuntu14.04 LTS use vagrant.
 You can launch the foundation of the web application in one word "vagrant up".
-It would be useful if you are using KGOYA's VPS.
+It would be useful if you are using KAGOYA's VPS.

 ```
 vagrant up